Waitenboy/IntellisearchAI/README.md

 npm start
 ```

-This launches the frontend at `http://localhost:3000`.
+This automatically launches the frontend at `http://localhost:3000`.
+(it might take 1-2 minutes to load in the browser)

 ---